-Page
+Pa ige

-DESCRIPTION OF INVESTMENT OFFERING 1
+DESCRIPTION OF INVESTMENT OFFERING .
+1

-LIMITATIONS ON USE OF THIS OFFERING MEMORANDUM 1
+LIMITATIONS ON USE OF THIS OFFERING MEMORANDUM .
+1

-SUMMARY OF THE OFFERING 1
+SUMMARY OF THE OFFERING .
+1

-SUITABILITY STANDARDS 3
+SUITABILITY STANDARDS .
+3

-HOW TO INVEST IN THE LIMITED LIABILITY COMPANY 4
+HOW TO INVEST IN THE LIMITED LIABILITY COMPANY .
+4

-ACCEPTANCE OF SUBSCRIPTIONS 5
+ACCEPTANCE OF SUBSCRIPTIONS .
+5

-THE LIMITED LIABILITY COMPANY 5
+THE LIMITED LIABILITY COMPANY .
+5

-BANK INFORMATION 5
+BANK INFORMATION .
+5

-ESTIMATED USE OF PROCEEDS 5
+ESTIMATED USE OF PROCEEDS .
+5

+PLAN OF DISTRIBUTION

+The Property .
+6

-PLAN OF DISTRIBUTION The Property Terms of Purchase Construction Management
+Terms of Purchase .
+6

+Construction Management .
+6

-RISK FACTORS 7
+RISK FACTORS .
+7

-RISK OF REAL ESTATE DEVELOPMENT 7
+RISK OF REAL ESTATE DEVELOPMENT .
+7

-In General
+In General .
+7

-Pre-construction Period Risk
+Pre-construction Period Risk .
+7

-Construction Period Risk
+Construction Period Risk .
+8

 Post-construction Risks

 Mechanics' Liens

 Permanent Financing

 Slow Growth Movement/Infrastructure Improvements

 Soils Suitability

 Leveraging

-Environmental Problems No Environmental Indemnity
+Environmental Problems

 Hazardous Materials

 Post-Construction Environmental Problems

 Need for Permits

 Lack of Representations and Warranties

 Uninsured Losses

 Regulatory Matters

 Condemnation of the Land

 Competition

 Lack of Diversification

-No Guaranteed Cash Flow
+No Guaranteed Cash Flow 13

-INCOME TAX RISK
+INCOME TAX RISK 13

 Company Tax Status; Request for a Tax Ruling

 Risk of Audit

-Substantial Underpayment Penalty
+Substantial Underpayment Penalty 13

-Risk of Loss of Deductions 14
+Risk of Loss of Deductions

-Transactions Entered into For Profit
+Transactions Entered into For Profit 14

 Taxable Income In Excess of Cash Receipts 14

 Classification As a "Dealer"; Loss of Capital Gain 14

 Disposition of Property or Membership Interest 14

-Membership Allocations
+Membership Allocations 14

 Payments To The Manager And Affiliates 15

 Passive Loss Restriction 15

-Substantial Tax Law Changes
+Substantial Tax Law Changes 15

 Complex Tax Matters 15

-State Tax Consequences 16
+State Tax Consequences 15

-INVESTMENT RISK 16
+INVESTMENT RISK 15

-Company Newly Formed - No Operating History 16
+Company Newly Formed - No Operating History

 Return on Investment

 Company Investment Objectives

-Limited Transferability - Long Term Investment 16
+Limited Transferability - Long Term Investment

 No Right to Manage

-Reliance of Management
+Reliance of Management.

 Arbitrary Offering Price

 Compensation to Manager and its Affiliates

 Financial Resources of the Manager

 Prior Programs Sponsored by the Manager and Affiliates

 Certainty of Distributions

 Financial Projections

 Conflicts of Interest

 Receipt of Compensation Regardless of Profitability

 Loss on Dissolution and Termination

 Successive Owners of Units

 Limitation of Liability/Indemnification of the Manager

 Unrelated Liabilities of the Manager and its Affiliates

+Lack of Diversification.

-Lack of Diversification 19
+Edek of Diversification 10

-DESCRIPTION OF THE PROJECT RISKS RELATING TO THE OWNERSHIP OF REAL PROPERTY
+DESCRIPTION OF THE PROJECT RISKS RELATING TO THE OWNERSHIP OF REAL PROPERTY \dots 19

-Competition In the Market
+Competition In the Market 19

-Reliance Upon Leverage
+Reliance Upon Leverage 19

-General Risk of Real Estate
+General Risk of Real Estate 19

-Rent Control or Other Regulations
+Rent Control or Other Regulations 19

-Uninsured Losses
+Uninsured Losses 19

-Balloon Payment
+Balloon Payment 19

-Energy Shortages and Allocations
+Energy Shortages and Allocations 20

 Sale of the Property

-Availability And Costs of Financing "AS IS" Purchase
+Availability And Costs of Financing

+"AS IS" Purchase 20

-Easement
+Easement 20

-Variable Interest Rates
+Variable Interest Rates 20

 RISKS RELATING TO PRIVATE OFFERING AND LACK OF LIQUIDITY 21

-Limited Transferability of Securities.
+Limited Transferability of Securities 21

-Speculative Investment.
+Speculative Investment

 Determination of Unit Price

 Offering Not Registered With Securities and Exchange Commission or State Securities Authorities

-Private Offering - Lack of Agency Review.
+Private Offering - Lack of Agency Review

 Private Offering Exemption - Compliance with Requirements

 Availability of Exemptions for Other Offerings

+11. and they of Exemptions for other offerings.